gravity-ui/uikit/src/components/DropdownMenu/README.md

 import {DropdownMenu} from '@gravity-ui/uikit';
 ```

 This is a dropdown menu component with item grouping, submenus, and a customizable toggle.
 The dropdown menu items are configured with the `items` prop.
-By default, the menu toggle is a button with the ellipsis icon (**⋯**), which can be overridden with the `switcher` prop.
+By default, the menu toggle is a button with the ellipsis icon (**⋯**), which can be overridden with the `renderSwitcher` prop.

 <!--LANDING_BLOCK